RobertsLab/resources/docs/Lab-Notebooks.md

 We have been using online lab notebooks since 2007 and the platforms and workflows have certainly changed over the years.
 Below is a compendium of best practices based on our experience and the particular research we do.
 This is intended for those in our lab group, however [comments and suggestions are welcome](https://github.com/RobertsLab/resources/issues).

 An online lab notebook is required of all lab members.
-Entries need to be organized by date and in reverse chronological order.
+Entries need to be organized by date and in reverse chronological order, and **Updated daily**.

 ## Notebooks